 - Secret of that trick is that the blue laser pen he used was actually a UV (violet light) laser and not an appropriate blue light torch.

 - Testing card or photo chromatic lenses do not turn dark due to blue light but because of UV light.

 - Those non colored clear lenses might not be much useful for a person who wants protection against blue light.

 - Moreover modern screens emit blue light and not UV rays.
 Irrespective of the lens brand, it is a fact that non-colored lenses can not block the blue light as much as the amber lenses do.

 - You may call them blue cut lenses but they hardly block 10 to 20% blue light only.

 Some sellers also sell their products by showing the same trick on their websites through video.

-Anyone who does not spend much time in front of digital screens and executes color sensitive work on laptop/ mobile.
-For example, a photo editing professional or graphic designer should go for non colored blue cut lenses only as their work is related to colors.
-Moreover they do block some amount of blue light also.
+- Anyone who does not spend much time in front of digital screens and executes color sensitive work on laptop/ mobile like a photo editing professional or graphic designer etc should go for non colored blue cut lenses only as their work is related to colors.

 - National Center for Biotechnology Information (NCBI) has published a scientific report on its official website that says Amber lenses block blue light and improve sleep.

-Amber lenses are usually made up of fiber material and are colored.
+- Amber lenses are usually made up of fiber material and are colored.